-As of May 15, 2020, there are reports from Europe and the United States of children and teenagers who developed a multisystem inflammatory condition with features similar to those of Kawasaki disease and toxic shock syndrome with temporal association to COVID-19, termed Multisystem Inflammatory Syndrome in Children (MIS-C).
-These patients typically require hospitalization and, at times, intensive care.
+There are reports from Europe and the United States of children and teenagers who developed a multisystem inflammatory condition with features similar to those of Kawasaki disease and toxic shock syndrome with temporal association to COVID-19, termed Multisystem Inflammatory Syndrome in Children (MIS-C).8 These patients typically require hospitalization and, at times, intensive care.
 Please refer to World Health Organization scientific brief on MIS-C related to COVID-19.

 There are scarce data on children from Italy, Iran, and South Korea.
-One case series of 9 children from Iran reported a high probability of direct transmission from a family member.6 All children presented with fever and respiratory symptoms such as cough, tachypnea, and chest wall retractions.
+One case series of 9 children from Iran reported a high probability of direct transmission from a family member.
+All children presented with fever and respiratory symptoms such as cough, tachypnea, and chest wall retractions.
 None presented with gastrointestinal symptoms.
 This case series reported an overall good prognosis of COVID-19 in children.
+Similarly, case reports from South Korea of children with COVID-19-positive familial close contacts reported no critical complications or mortality in pediatric patients.
+10